 - What are the Hospital hours?

-Our hospital is open Monday, Tuesday, Thursday and Friday 9:00AM to 6:00 PM, Wednesdays and every other Saturday 9:00 am until noon.
-The clinic is closed on Sunday.
+Our hospital is open Tuesday, Wednesday, Thursday and Friday 9:00AM to 6:00 PM, Saturday 9:00 am until noon.
+The clinic is closed on Sunday and Monday

 - Do I need to have an appointment?

 - What forms of payment do you accept?

 Cash, Check, Visa, Mastercard, and Care Credit are accepted.

 - Can I make payments?

 Payment is required at the time of service.